 73 % of the clothes received by charities and textile scavengers around the world are burned or buried.

-To make a handmade garment, first, you have to take measurements, then you have to make or choose a design, then you have to choose the fabric and finally wait until the garment is ready to try it on and fall in love with it or make the appropriate adjustments.
+To make a handmade garment, first, you have to take measurements, then you have to make or choose a design, then you have to choose the fabric, and finally, wait until the garment is ready to try it on and fall in love with it or make the appropriate adjustments.
 We could say that this individualized form of production is a kind of slow fashion.
 Nowadays, clothes are practically no longer made this way, but under the scheme of clothes produced with standard measures that wait on shelves for us to go and buy them.
 The idea of speed in fast fashion is not only related to the speed of the production and sales processes of the clothes, but also to the brevity of the time we use them.
 This type of clothing is usually made with poor quality materials and poor finishes, so it soon wears out or breaks.
 Although we could use it for longer if we make some compositions, there is a second reason that makes us decide to discard it: it goes out of fashion.

 The clothes, as well as the shoes, accessories, hairstyles, and makeup that complement our image, will be fashionable or considered outdated depending on the seasonal trends.
 Trends have always changed, only today they do so at an unprecedented pace.
 Until about 30 years ago the fashion industry was developed around two major seasons: spring-summer and autumn-winter.
 Today, however, the WRI has come to count more than 50 micro-seasons a year, in addition to new cycles such as back-to-school and graduations.
 If they don't want to fall behind, stores would have to change their clothing assortment every week.

 Another characteristic of fast fashion is that it costs little; to maintain a good profit margin there has to be a very high volume of sales all the time.
 To achieve this goal, advertising campaigns use psychological strategies to convince us to buy clothes that we don't need: beautiful clothes at incredible prices that open the door to the world of popularity or the social class we aspire to.
 If the price wasn't enough of a hook, then they use the discount card: unbeatable offers that give us a second chance to enter that world.
-The reality is that their intention is to take out all those clothes to make room for the new collection.
+The reality is that they intend to take out all those clothes to make room for the new collection.
 For decades, the fashion business model has gone from "produce what you can sell" to "sell what you make".

-The inhuman side of fashion
+The inhuman side of fast fashion

 The manufacturing industry employs approximately 75 million people worldwide, half a million in Mexico.
 Although the majority are women between the ages of 18 and 24, this industry has been the subject of multiple scandals for employing children.
 It is also no secret that these people are exploited with long working hours and poor working conditions.

 One of the most infamous events occurred on April 23, 2013, when the Rana Plaza building in Bangladesh collapsed, killing more than 1,100 people and injuring 2,500 others.
 During the two earthquakes of September 19 in Mexico City, hundreds of seamstresses perished when their work buildings collapsed.
-Unlike the collapse in Bangladesh, here we don't know for sure who or how many they were.
+Unlike the collapse in Bangladesh, where we don't know for sure who or how many they were.